CiiDub/cursor_tricks/Readme.md

 # Cursor Tricks

-_*Warning: This readme is ..._ 🤔  _self-indulgent._

 Cursor Tricks is a BBEdit package that massages the app to work better with my habits and intuition, using customizations I made or found.
-Most of these scripts, clippings and such are grounded or anchored to a native BBEdit command.
+Most of these scripts, clippings and such compliment or anchored to a native BBEdit command.
 Often I’m just trying to lean into a muscle memory.

  “If I can move a line down, it would be nice if I could copy a line down in a similar way.”